Philippines: 5-year-old girl killed in drug war, Human Rights Watch says

 Human Rights Watch reports that more than 1,000 Filipinos have been killed by unidentified gunmen between July 1 and August 19.
 And since Duterte took office, the national police chief says more than 700 drug users and "pushers" have been killed in police operations.

-Duerte has been relentless in his pursuit of tackling crime -- though his critics say he often oversteps the mark.
+Duterte has been relentless in his pursuit of tackling crime -- though his critics say he often oversteps the mark.

 He has said that his tenure would see the end of crime, and has even said he would not oppose his police force or even citizens taking the lives of criminals.